tangrams/tangram-docs/pages/yaml.md

     parameter1: value # not allowed, parameter name is repeated
 ```

-This also means that there's no concept of object order in a YAML document.
 Conflicts may be resolved differently at different times, and you can't rely on document order to resolve them:

 ```yaml
 # only one camera can be active at a time – here, you can't be sure which one it will be.